What you need to know:

 If you feel the need to delay your course for a year, you can contact the university.
 Be aware, though; some may want you to cancel your application and apply again when you are ready.

 If you feel the need to do this, go for it!
 A year out of education could be just what you need to know for sure what you want to do in life.
 It could give you the chance to make some extra money or find out something new about yourself.

 Late to apply but still want a place at university?

 If you have any more questions about this process or don’t think university is right for you, be sure to check out Inspira’s other resources on apprenticeships, personal development and getting ready for the job world.
-Alternatively, book for a chat with one of our knowledgeable advisors!
+Alternatively, book a chat with one of our expert career advisers.

-To book a free 1:1 appointment with one of our advisors - email, call us or use our form and we will arrange an online or phone appointment with you.
+To book a free 1:1 appointment with one of our advisers - email, call us or use our form and we will arrange an online or phone appointment with you.

 ⮞ Call us on 0345 658 8647

 ⮞ Email us at firstname.lastname@example.org